Honorariums & Independent Contractors

 Response: Typically, employers provide employees with facilities, tools, materials and other equipment.
 When the worker invests in these assets, there is a tendency to indicate independent contractor status.

-The University Honorarium Request Form must be submitted to the Accounting Office to initiate an honorarium payment.
+The University Honorarium Request Form must be submitted to the Accounting Office (attention Azana Headspeth, MSC 326) to initiate an honorarium payment.
 Following are key points regarding processing of the form: